metagraph-dev/metagraph/docs/plugin_author_guide/compiler_plugins.rst

 Metagraph, but is present to make it possible to reinitialize the plugin for testing purposes.

-The ``compile_algorithm()`` method is used when the user is executing compilable algorithms immediately from the standard Resolver, wherease the ``compile_subgraph()`` method is used when the user is constructing a Dask DAG using the DaskResolver.
+The ``compile_algorithm()`` method is used when the user is executing compilable algorithms immediately from the standard Resolver, whereas the ``compile_subgraph()`` method is used when the user is constructing a Dask DAG using the DaskResolver.
 In the latter scenario, subgraphs may have only one task.